Solo Travel in Laos

 The First Morning: Alms with 200+ Monks

-One of the main attractions in Luang Prabang is waking up at sunrise and giving alms to the more than 200 monks from the 13 watts (temples) in town.
+One of the main attractions in Luang Prabang is waking up at sunrise and giving alms to the more than 200 monks from the 13 Wats (temples) in town.
 I like to sleep in, so I didn't think I would want to do this on my first morning.
 But I had to pee at 5 a.m., so I decided to give it a shot.

 It was pouring rain.
 I didn't have an umbrella or a raincoat, but I went out anyway because I'm stubborn.

-Having just arrived, I had no idea where to go, so I walked down to the Mekong River thinking that was the most reasonable route for this tradition.
+Having just arrived, I had no idea where to go, so I walked down to the Mekong River, thinking that was the most reasonable route for this tradition.
 I was wrong.
 After walking around in the rain for 45 minutes, someone finally directed me to the actual street where the monks collect their rice and snacks at around 6 a.m.

 I wrote a separate piece on what I wish I'd known about the procession before chasing it through the rain.
 Read it here: The Tak Bat Monk Procession: What I Wish I Knew.